nrajmalwar/EVA-6-Phase-1/Session_00/Readme.md

 > Kernel is 3x3 matrix that extracts useful information throughout the network.
 As I have mentioned the different features being extracted at different points in the network, the kernels job is to automatically extract these features and assign it to different channels.

 ---
 2. Why should we (nearly) always use 3x3 kernels?

+> 3x3 kernels are useful as they can be conbimed in successive layers to form bigger kernels indirectly like 5x5, 7x7 and so on.
+For example, if we use a 3x3 kernel 3 times, that will be like using a 9x9 kernel as the first layer gives 3x3, second layer 5x5, third layer 7x7 and final fourth layer 9x9.
+3x3 kernels work more efficiently as well.
+In the aforementioned case, we need 4x3x3 kernels which contains 36 weights and biases whereas if we used 9x9 kernel, we would need 81 weights and biases.
+Clearly, using 3x3 kernels is efficient.
+>
 ---
 3. How many times do we need to perform 3x3 convolutions operations to reach close to 1x1 from 199x199 (type each layer output like 199x199 > 197x197...)
 ```